amey-patki/Docker-Learnings/README.md

 # Docker-Learnings
-This Repo created to learn and practice about containers
+This Repo created to learn and practice about containers.